 Patient care within the healthcare space has evolved into many things over the years.
-Currently, modern healthcare is more concerned about the needs of patients and how treatments and other plans can be made to fit their personal preferences than anything else.
+Modern healthcare is more concerned about the needs of patients and how treatments and other plans can be made to fit their personal preferences than anything else.
 It also goes a long way in encouraging the active participation of patients in the decision-making process of their treatment.

 This article will break down the concept of patient-centered care by defining it, highlighting the benefits of this caregiving approach, outlining the elements of patient-centered care, and considering the application of patient-centered care in nursing care roles.